 - school climate, including healthy relationships

-1.1.2 Bullying will not be accepted on school property, at school-related activities, on school buses or in any other circumstance (e.g., cyber-bullying) where engaging in bullying will have a negative impact on the school climate.
+1.1.2 Bullying will not be accepted on school property, in virtual or online programs, at school-related activities, on school buses or in any other circumstance (e.g., cyber-bullying) where engaging in bullying will have a negative impact on the school climate.

 1.2 Progressive Discipline (Procedures Manual 503-B)

 1.2.1 The board will employ preventative measures and early intervention strategies to promote positive student behaviours and build skills for healthy relationships.

 1.2.2 Through progressive discipline, a range of developmentally appropriate interventions, supports and consequences are utilized to address inappropriate student behaviour, and will include learning opportunities for students in order to reinforce positive behaviours and help students to make good choices.

 1.3 Exclusion (Procedures Manual 503-C)

 1.3.1 A principal has a duty under the Education Act to refuse to admit to the school or a classroom any person whose presence would in the principal’s judgement be detrimental to the physical or mental well-being of the students.
 (Education Act, Section 265(1)(m))